-Its ancient lineage notwithstanding, the Egyptian mau was first shown in Europe prior to World War I, but during the war, its numbers were decimated, with most of the known survivors found in Italy.
+Its ancient lineage notwithstanding, the Egyptian mau was first shown in Europe prior to World War I, but during the war, its numbers were decimated with most of its known survivors found in Italy.

+Russian Princess Nathalie Troubetskoy, exiled in Rome shortly before World War II, was given a spotted Egyptian mau kitten she named Baba.
 In 1956, Princess Troubetskoy emigrated to the U.S., bringing with her Baba and two other rescued maus.
-Shortly thereafter, she established her cattery, Fatima, and set off to establish the Egyptian mau as a recognized breed in North America.
-Her efforts were successful, with the acceptance by the Cat Fanciers' Association (CFA) in 1968, and The Canadian Cat Association (CCA) shortly after.
+Shortly thereafter, she established her cattery and established Egyptian maus as a recognized breed in North America.
+Egyptian maus were recognized by the Cat Fanciers' Association in 1968 and The Canadian Cat Association shortly after.

-It was fitting that in 1972, a silver Egyptian mau female bred by Princess Troubetskoy became the first Egyptian mau to win a grand championship in CCA.
+In 1972, a silver Egyptian mau female bred by Princess Troubetskoy became the first Egyptian mau to win a Canadian Cat Association grand championship.
 During those early years, because of the lack of breeding stock, the mau was likely outcrossed with selected domestic cats, along with some inbreeding.
-However, more recent imports of maus from Egypt and India, have preserved and strengthened the breed.
-The legacy of Princess Troubetskoy will live on in the remarkable Egyptian Mau breed.
+More recent imports of maus from Egypt and India have helped preserve and strengthen the breed.

-- Body: The Egyptian mau's body is medium long, with well-developed muscles, while retaining a graceful appearance.
+According to breed standards, the Egyptian mau's body is medium long with well-developed muscles, while retaining a graceful appearance.
 Its hind legs are slightly longer than the front, giving the cat a somewhat "rakish" appearance.
-These longer hind legs may contribute to its being the fastest-running domestic cat.
-They also show a skinfold from their flanks to their knees, a trait seen in the cheetah that may also contribute to running speed.
+These longer hind legs may contribute to it being the fastest running domestic cat capable of speeds of up to 30 miles per hour.
+This breed has a skinfold from its flanks to its knees, a trait seen in the cheetah that may also contribute to its fast speed.

-- Head: The head is described as a slightly rounded wedge with no flat planes, medium in length.
-The nose, when viewed from the front, is even in width for its whole length, with a slight rise from the bridge of the nose to the forehead.
-The Mau's muzzle is neither short nor pointed, and its ears, which may be tufted, are of a medium size, moderately pointed, with ample width between the ears.
+The cat's head is described as a slightly rounded wedge with no flat planes, medium in length.
+The nose, when viewed from the front, is even in width for its whole length with a slight rise from the bridge of the nose to the forehead.
+The mau's muzzle is neither short nor pointed, and its ears, which may be tufted, are medium-sized and moderately pointed with ample width between the ears.

-- Eyes: One of the most distinctive features of the Egyptian mau is its eyes, which are large, slightly slanted, and of a unique light "gooseberry green" color.
-The set of the eyes give them a bit of a worried expression.
+One of the most distinctive features of the Egyptian mau is its eyes, which are large, slightly slanted, and of a unique light "gooseberry green" color.
+The set of its eyes gives the breed a bit of a worried expression.

-- Coat: Its lustrous, dense coat can be silver, bronze, or smoke, and is distinguished by a marvelous mixture of striping and spotting, which makes this cat really stand out in a show hall.
-The stripes on the forehead may form a letter M, known as the mark of the scarab.
-They also have stripes that form mascara lines that may have inspired the ancient Egyptians to mimic them.
+Its lustrous, dense coat can be silver, bronze, or smoke and is distinguished by a marvelous mixture of striping and spotting, which makes this cat really stand out.
+The stripes on the forehead may form a letter "M," known as the mark of the scarab.
+It has eye stripes that form mascara lines, which may have inspired the ancient Egyptians to mimic it.

 Egyptian Mau Care

-The coat is easy to care for with weekly combing, and Egyptian maus rarely need a bath.
-You will want to learn how to help your cat with good dental hygiene to keep its teeth and gums healthy.
+Its coat is easy to care for with weekly combing; it rarely needs a bath.
+Learn how to help your cat with good dental hygiene to keep its teeth and gums healthy.

-The mau will appreciate having places to climb and play to satisfy its exercise needs and the need to feel like he is in control of the whole room.
-Provide a cat tree or a window perch and a scratching post.
-Be sure to provide lots of cat toys and note that maus enjoy playing fetch.
+A mau will appreciate having places to climb and play to satisfy its exercise needs.
+Provide a cat tree or a window perch and a scratching post; a high vantage point helps the cat feel in control of the whole room.
+Be sure to provide lots of cat toys.
+Maus enjoy playing fetch.
 Most maus like to play in water, including splashing in their water dish.

-Note that they are good hunters and you will have to be careful if your household includes pet birds or rodents and keep him away from your bird feeder.
+They are good hunters and you will have to be careful if your household includes pet birds or rodents; keep the cat away from your bird feeder.

-Highly intelligent and personable, the mau is extremely loyal and devoted to his family members, both human and four-legged.
-They tend to be shy or reserved around outsiders and may hide from visitors.
-Maus have a distinctly soft melodious voice, and chortle to express their happiness.
+Highly intelligent and personable, the mau is extremely loyal and devoted to family members, both human and four-legged.
+It tends to be shy or reserved around outsiders and may hide from visitors.
+Maus have a distinctly soft melodious voice and chortle to express their happiness.

 Maus like to be in control, and even though they show affection, they prefer to come to you rather than have you pick them up.
 They will train you to go sit on the couch and then stroll over to join you for a snuggle.